viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

 # Multivariate-Relevance-Vector-Machines-for-Tracking
-Imitate the results from "Multivariate Relevance Vector Machines for Tracking" from A. Tayananthan et al.
+Imitating the results from "Multivariate Relevance Vector Machines for Tracking" from A. Tayananthan et al.